Vaughan “Jocker” Hosking RIp - updated (8/4/26)

 On retirement from work he and Sandy decided to follow the sun and leave to live in Murcia Spain near to his great mate Barry.
 Vaughan and Sandy regularly returned to our shores every summer for 2 or 3 weeks to catch up with old friends and family in Devon and Cornwall and it was great to pace the boundary with him to recollect the great times we enjoyed over the years.”

-Barrie Matthewa said, “Vaughan (Jocker) was a good friend and teammate who first came to the club in the 60s.
+Barrie Matthews said, “Vaughan (Jocker) was a good friend and teammate who first came to the club in the 60s.
 He was a competitive all rounder and soon became captain of the 1st XI.
 He spent many years at the club as player, committee member and eventually chairman.
 A truly great clubman.”

 Nigel Janes said, “Jocker was instrumental in getting to The Rec at 17 years old, he was fiercely competitive on the pitch and charming off it, especially with the ladies.
 I remember fondly our midweek games together and he would hand me the keeping gloves, he would twirl away his leggies but every now and then his quicker ball would disappear two feet wide of leg stump and away for four byes, “sorry chief” he used to say with a wry smile and an exaggerated dry of his hands!!
 What a legend, RIP Jocker,”